-The Academy includes six courses covering the science and interventions to address modifiable risk factors for dementia, including nutrition, sleep, social isolation and loneliness, physical inactivity and hypertension.
+The 2023 Academy includes six courses covering the science and interventions to address modifiable risk factors for dementia, including obesity, diabetes, hearing loss, depression, smoking, and alcohol use.
 Special attention will be given to ensuring culturally relevant strategies for serving populations that are disproportionately impacted by Alzheimer’s and related dementias.

 The Brain Health Academy Is...